niacobel/CHAINS/docs/source/abin_launcher.job_scale.rst

 - ``myprog1`` and ``myprog2`` are the names of the programs you want to run (such as ORCA_ or Q-CHEM_, given as a :ref:`command line argument <abin_arguments>`).
 This way, different job scales can be assigned to each program.
 - ``label``, ``scale_limit``, ``time``, ``cores`` and ``mem_per_cpu`` are all **mandatory keys**, specifying the resources requirements of the jobs.
 - ``partition_name`` is an optional key containing the name of the cluster partition on which the job will be running.
 - ``delay_command`` is an optional key that lets you delay the submission of the jobs.
 For example, by delaying the bigger jobs, you can prioritize the launch of small calculations first.
-On SLURM, this is handled by the ``--begin`` flag of the ``sbatch`` command, see here_.
+On SLURM, this is handled by the ``--begin`` argument of the ``sbatch`` command, see here_.

 You can have as many job scales as you want, and they don't need to be defined in ascending order of scale index limits. ``ABIN LAUNCHER`` will automatically sort them before starting to scan the geometry files.
 Just remember to adjust the ``scale_limit`` of your job scales if you change your scaling function.
 Otherwise, those numbers won't make sense.